War on drugs: Mexico

 Mexican troops during a gun battle in Michoacán, 2007.
 Mexico's drug war claims nearly 50,000 lives each year.

 One of the first anti-drug efforts in the realm of foreign policy was Nixon's Operation Intercept, announced in September 1969, aiming to severely reduce the amount of cannabis entering the US from Mexico, by government estimates the source of 80% of the US supply.
 The effort began with an intense inspection crackdown that resulted in a near shutdown of cross-border traffic.
 The US Air Force and Navy were also on alert to pursue traffickers in the air and at sea.
 The burden on border crossings was controversial in border states; the effort lasted only 20 days.

+In the 1970s, presidents Gerald Ford and Jimmy Carter backed aerial campaigns to destroy marijuana field in Mexico.
+In 1977, 9,500 acres of marijuana plants were destroyed used by spraying herbicide and shooting peasants who resisted.
+The spraying threatened the health of up to 13 million marijuana user in the U.S. at the time.
+The practice was banned by the Percy Amendment in 1978 and subsequently brought back and used domestically by Ronald Reagan.

 Under the leadership of Juan García Ábrego, the Gulf Cartel underwent a significant transformation in drug trafficking in Mexico during the 1980s and early 1990s.
 García Ábrego, who assumed control of the cartel in 1984, diversified its operations by forging a strategic alliance with the Cali Cartel in Colombia, shifting from primarily trafficking marijuana and heroin to focusing on cocaine, a higher-value product in the U.S. market.
 This partnership enabled the cartel to capitalize on the growing demand for cocaine in the United States, particularly after U.S. authorities blocked Caribbean routes in the 1990s, making Mexico, and especially Tamaulipas, a key corridor for drug smuggling.
 García Ábrego's organizational structure, reliant on corrupting government and police officials, solidified the Gulf Cartel as one of Mexico's most influential criminal organizations, laying the groundwork for its later expansion.
 His arrest in 1996 marked a turning point, creating a power vacuum that would be filled by Osiel Cárdenas Guillén.